sbates130272/qemu-minimal/README.md

 Note you might want to track all three of these and install them all since certain things are only supported in certain forks.
 With luck, over time, support for all things will end up upstream ;-).
+A useful tool for multiple installs is the --prefix= option in the ./configure step of the QEMU install.

 Note that by default KVM support is turned on.
 Use the -k switch to turn this off (and suffer the wrath of slowness or if you are already